vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 Q-P quantifies a growth-limiting mechanism by representing available room.
 One way to incorporate this feature into our growth rate equation is to make the rate of growth look like

-growth rate

-P

-Q-P Q

-rP.

-(3.5)
+$$P' = \dfrac{Q-P}{Q}rP$$ (3.5)

-population (P)

-We have multiplied the original rate of rP by a term that changes the effective growth rate r→ r(Q-P)/Q. When P is small relative to Q, the effective rate is essentially the original r.
+We have multiplied the original rate of rP by a term that changes the effective growth rate $r → r(Q-P)/Q$.
+When P is small relative to Q, the effective rate is essentially the original r.
 But the effective growth rate approaches zero as P approaches Q. In other words, growth slows down and hits zero when the population reaches its final saturation point, as PQ (see Figure 3.6).

-The mathematical solution to this modified differential equation (whose solution technique is beyond the scope of this course) is called a logistic curve, plotted in Figure 3.7 and having the form
+(Try it yourself: pick a value for Q (1,000, maybe) and then various values of P to see how the effective growth rate will be modified.)

+{{< figure src="../images/linear-growth-rate-decrease.png" title="" class="thumbnail">}}

 Figure 3.6: The rate of growth in the logistic model decreases as population increases, starting out at r when P :0 and reaching zero as P →Q (see Eq.
 3.5).

-=

-Try it yourself: pick a value for Q (1,000, maybe) and then various

-values of P to see how the effective growth rate will be modified.
+{{< figure src="../images/logistic-population-curve.png" title="" class="thumbnail">}}

+Figure 3.7: Logistic population curve (blue), sometimes called an S-curve, as given in Eq.
+3.6, in this case plotting for r = 0.5 to match examples in the text.
+The red curve is the exponential that would result without any negative feedback.

+The mathematical solution to this modified differential equation (whose solution technique is beyond the scope of this course) is called a logistic curve, plotted in Figure 3.7 and having the form

-P(t) =
+$$ P(t) = \dfrac{Q}{1+e^{-r(t-t_0)}}$$ (3.6)

-Q 1+e-r(t-to)

-(3.6)

-The first part of the curve in Figure 3.7, for very negative values11 of t- to, is exponential but still small.
-At t = to (time of inflection), the population is Q/2.
-As time marches forward into positive territory, P approaches Q. As it does so, negative feedback mechanisms (limits to resource/food availability, predation, disease) become more assertive
+The first part of the curve in Figure 3.7, for very negative values[^11] of $t - t_0$, is exponential but still small.
+At t = $t_0$ (time of inflection), the population is $Q/2$.

 [^11]: The parameter to is the time when the logistic curve hits its halfway point.
 Times before this have negative values of t - to.

-population, P, as fraction of maximum, Q

-1.0

-0.9

-0.8

-0.7

-inflection point (linear phase)

-0.6

-0.5

-halfway to Q at t = to

-0.4

-0.3

-population, P

-35

-35

-0.2

-0.1

-0.0

--12 -10

-8

--6

--4 -2

-0

-2

-4

-6

-8

-10

-12

-time relative to midpoint (t-to)

-and suppress the rate of growth until it stops growing altogether when P reaches Q.
+As time marches forward into positive territory, P approaches Q. As it does so, negative feedback mechanisms (limits to resource/food availability, predation, disease) become more assertive and suppress the rate of growth until it stops growing altogether when P reaches Q.

+Example 3.2.3
-Example 3.2.3 Continuing the deer scenario, let's say the forest can ultimately support 840 adults,[^12] and keep r = 0.5 as the uninhibited growth rate.
+Continuing the deer scenario, let's say the forest can ultimately support 840 adults,[^12] and keep r = 0.5 as the uninhibited growth rate.
 Using these numbers, Eq.
-3.6 yields 100 adults at t = to-4 years (effectively the initial state in Example 3.2.1).
-One year later, at t = to 3, Eq.
+3.6 yields 100 adults at $t = t_0 -4$ years (effectively the initial state in Example 3.2.1).
+One year later, at $t = t_0 - 3$, Eq.
 3.6 yields 153-very close to the nominal addition of 50 members.
-But now four

-in (t years

-to), we have 420 instead of the 739 we got under unrestricted exponential growth in Example 3.2.2.13
+But now four years in (t = to), we have 420 instead of the 739 we got under unrestricted exponential growth in Example 3.2.2.13 [^13]

--

-=
+[^12]: ... tuned for a convenient match to the numbers we have used in the foregoing examples

+[^13]: Not coincidentally, P = Q/2 at the half-way point, t = to.

 The logistic curve is the dream scenario: no drama.
 The population simply approaches its ultimate value smoothly, in a tidy manner.
 We might imagine or hope that human population follows a similar path.
 Maybe the fact that we've hit a linear phase-consistently adding one billion people every 12 years, lately-is a sign that we are at the inflection, and will start rolling over toward a stable endpoint.
-If so, we know from the logistic curve that the linear part is halfway to the final population.
+If so, we know from the logistic curve that the linear part is halfway to the final population.+++(5)+++

+Three consecutive 12-year intervals appear in Table 3.2.
+If the middle one is the mid- point of a logistic linear phase-in 2011 at 7 billion people it would suggest an ulti- mate population of 14 billion.

-3.2.1 Overshoot
+### 3.2.1 Overshoot

 But not so fast.
 We left out a crucial piece: feedback delay.
-The math that leads to the logistic curve assumes that the negative feedback14 acts instantaneously in determining population rates.
+The math that leads to the logistic curve assumes that the negative feedback[^14] acts instantaneously in determining population rates.

-Consider that human decisions to procreate are based on present con- ditions: food, opportunities, stability, etc. But humans live for many decades, and do not impose their full toll on the system until many years after birth, effectively delaying the negative feedback.
+Consider that human decisions to procreate are based on present conditions: food, opportunities, stability, etc. But humans live for many decades, and do not impose their full toll on the system until many years after birth, effectively delaying the negative feedback.
 The logistic curve and equation that guided it had no delay built in.

-Figure 3.7: Logistic population curve (blue), sometimes called an S-curve, as given in Eq.
-3.6, in this case plotting for r = 0.5 to match examples in the text.
-The red curve is the exponential that would result without any negative feedback.

-[^12]: ... tuned for a convenient match to the numbers we have used in the foregoing examples

-[^13]: Not coincidentally, P = way point, t = to.

-Q/2 at the half-

-Three consecutive 12-year intervals appear in Table 3.2.
-If the middle one is the mid- point of a logistic linear phase-in 2011 at 7 billion people it would suggest an ulti- mate population of 14 billion.